 If you or your loved one has just been told by the doctor that prostate cancer has returned or that it is not responding to therapy, you probably have a million questions: Why isn’t the treatment working?
 What does this mean?
-What options do I or my loved one have?
+What are the options for treating my current situation?
 You may be feeling anger, frustration, and even fear, but it is incredibly important that you work closely with the doctor to consider your options.

-This section describes what to expect and what treatment options are available to you or your loved one if prostate cancer has come back after receiving therapy or is not responding to hormone therapy.
-It also describes questions you may want to ask the doctor.
+This section outlines the treatment options available to you or your loved one if prostate cancer has come back after receiving therapy or is not responding to hormone therapy.
+It also includes questions you may want to ask the doctor.